MetinUsta/MetinUsta.github.io/posts/grpo-loss-function.md

 We see the same expression in the denominator, but with an exception: it is marked as **"no grad"**.

-This means that during backpropagation, the gradients of this term is not calculated.
+This means that during backpropagation, the gradients of this term are not calculated.
 This allows us to simulate storing the old policy model.
 In fact in the original paper [^3], this term is denoted as $ \pi_{\theta_{old}}(o_{i,t} \mid q, o_{i,<t}) $.

 **What Does the Ratio Represent?**

 By taking the ratio of these two probabilities for token $t$, we calculate how the updated policy compares to the frozen (reference) policy.

-* If the ratio is bigger than 1, the updated policy assigns a higher probability to generating this token than the old policy.
+* If the ratio is **bigger than 1**, the updated policy assigns a higher probability to generating this token than the old policy.
-* If the ratio is less than 1, the updated policy assigns a lower probability than the old policy.
+* If the ratio is **less than 1**, the updated policy assigns a lower probability than the old policy.

 ### 2. Advantage